-Choosing a Step Size: To choose a step size simply mouse-click over the desired step.
+Step Size: To choose a step size simply mouse-click over the desired step.
 In the example dialog box shown above, for example, a Whole note step has been selected.

-Durations: Durations are chosen exactly the same way as step sizes; the "step Size minus 1" option will automatically make the durations 1 tick less (PPQ) than the selected Step Size.
+Duration: Durations are chosen exactly the same way as step sizes; the "step Size minus 1" option will automatically make the durations 1 tick less (PPQ) than the selected Step Size.
 This is a convenient way to make durations automatically match whatever step size you choose.

-Auto Advance: When the "Auto Advance" setting is checked the time will automatically advance to the next step after you play each note or a chord.
+When the Auto Advance setting is checked the time will automatically advance to the next step after you play each note or a chord.
 You will see the Now: and Time: fields on the tool bar change accordingly as the time is advanced.

-Dotted Step: When Dotted Step is enabled the step size will be 1 and 1/2 times the regular step size.
+When Dotted Step is enabled the step size will be 1 and 1/2 times the regular step size.
 (Example: a dotted eighth note is equal to 3 sixteenth notes.)

-Go to: Use the [Go to...] key to conveniently move to a new location.
+Use the [Go to...] key to conveniently move to a new location.

-Backup and Advance: The [< Back Up] and [Advance >] buttons allow you to move through your project forwards and backwards by one step at a time.
+[< Back Up] and [Advance>] buttons allow you to move through your project forwards and backwards by one step at a time.